How to Invest Money for Financial independence In 10 Years

 However, our conclusion is that it’s not worth it, at least not now, because we’ll lose employer contributions.

-Bryce and Kristy also mentioned that I should try the BUY/SELL SWAPS method.
+Some friends also mentioned that I should try the BUY/SELL SWAPS method.

 I.e. if I want to “move” money in our pension pots & make it part of our non-pension investment portfolio.